pyta-uoft/website/index.md

 ### Exception is too generic (W0703) {#W0703}

 Using `except Exception:` is only slightly more specific than `except:` and should also be avoided (see [W0702](#W0702)).
 Since most builtin exceptions, and all user-defined exceptions, are derived from the `Exception` class, using `except Exception:` provides no information regarding which exception actually occurred.
-Exceptions which we do not expect can go unnoticed, which may lead to bugs.
+Exceptions which we do not expect can go unnoticed, and this may lead to bugs.

 ~~~~ {include="W0703_broad_except"}
 ~~~~